colmcoughlan/pmem/CASA_interface/readme.txt

+To build the casa interface to PMEM you need to edit the task_pmem.py file to replace the "path" variable with the path (this might not be necessary if you add PMEM to your standard $PATH).
+Then you need to build the interface.
+Unfortunately this requires a JAVA installation, but is straightforward to do.

 The following was taken from the CASA wiki at https://casaguides.nrao.edu/index.php?title=Writing_a_CASA_Task.
 More information is available in the accompanying pdf.

 Building the task